Getting started

 Need rollout review?

-Start in the dashboard, choose Script Tag or Server API, and use contact only when you need rollout review, enterprise coordination, or non-standard integration help.
-Billing beacon rules live in the API concepts guide.
+Start with the Server API.
+Use contact only when you need rollout review, enterprise coordination, or non-standard integration help.